Sam-M-Hall/docs/projects/project01/project01_children/project01_create-onprem-opnsense-access.md

 ---

+# OPNSsense - Access

+In this section, I will explain how to properly enable access to the OPNsense Management Dashboard via the WAN Interface.

+---

 ## OPNsense Getting to the Dashboard

 Before proceeding with the following directions, we will need to disable the firewall rules by performing a command within the shell.